AdamCorbinFAUPhD/CEN5035-Software-Engineering/final/final_paper.md

 intelligent systems then computers much also embody emotions.
 There was an example on page 3 [@picard95] that went into the piano teacher on how to teach a student and how emotion used correctly will keep that student engaged.
 When someone is learning something new and something becomes difficult that it can be a deterrent.
-If a teacher makes micro goals and shows happy emotions on their progress that might "maximize intrigue.. and minimize anxiety"
+If a teacher makes micro goals and shows happy emotions on their progress that might "maximize intrigue.. and minimize anxiety" [@picard95].
 This might be something worth understanding when trying to build systems to interact with humans.

-Studying human to human reaction as a base for models and that it was even brought up an animal such as a puppy can understand emotion even though they dont speak english.
+Studying human to human interaction as a base model and that it was even brought up an animal such as a puppy can understand emotion even though they dont speak english.

-Picard on page on talk about the 3 categories of affective computing.
+Picard on page on talk about the 4 categories of affective computing.

 1. Cannot perceive affect and cannot express affect
 2. Cannot perceive affect and can express affect